 - Improve overall quality of life and survival rates

-Radical Hysterectomy Recovery Timeline: What to Expect Week by Week
+Radical Hysterectomy Recovery Timeline: A Realistic Look Week by Week

 Important: Every recovery journey is unique.
 Always follow your surgeon’s specific instructions.

-Physical Changes After Surgery During Radical Hysterectomy Recovery
+Common Physical Changes After Surgery or During Radical Hysterectomy Recovery

 After a radical hysterectomy, women may experience several changes.
-Knowing these in advance helps you prepare emotionally and physically:
+Knowing what the body goes through helps reduce anxiety.
+Most women experience:

-- Hormonal Changes: Hormonal changes may occur if ovaries are removed, a possibility in both open and robotic surgery in gynaecology.
+- Hormonal changes can also occurs if ovaries are removed, a possibility in both open and robotic surgery in gynaecology.

 Here are some essential steps to ensure a healthy, safe recovery: